-“Michael Potegal PhD, a paediatric neuroscientist at the University of Minnesota, has spent many years studying tantrums and how and why young children have such emotional outbursts.
-He concluded that “…these outbursts are as normal biological response to frustration, as a yawn is to tiredness.
+“Michael Potegal Ph.D., a pediatric neuroscientist at the University of Minnesota, has spent many years studying tantrums and how and why young children have such emotional outbursts.
+He concluded that “…these outbursts are as a normal biological response to frustration, as a yawn is to tiredness.

 “Help me to do it myself”.